 All rooms, regardless of the date or circumstances, should be clean and in good condition at the time of check-out.
 Students should notify the Housing Office regarding the date of check-out and determine a time the room can be inspected.

-The student needs to return the room key to the area commons desk in the envelope provided in the student’s mailbox prior to check-out.
-If a student does not return a room key, the cost to process a core change will be charged to the student's account.
+Students must return the room key to the area commons desk in the envelope provided in the student’s mailbox prior to check-out.
+If a student does not return a room key, the cost to change the lock will be charged to the student's account.

 Any items a student leaves in the room will be handled in accordance with the lost and found policy.
 For additional information about the check-out process and room inspection, refer to Moving Out.

 Only students withdrawing from the University are permitted to cancel the Housing and Food Service Contract.
-If a student leaves the University during the contracted period, the Assignment Office must be notified of the student’s change of enrollment status prior to the student vacating the room.
+Students who leave the University during the contracted period must notify the Assignment Office of the change of enrollment status before vacating the room.

 University Break Periods

 University Housing is closed during University breaks.
-Dates of closing and opening will be posted on bulletin boards in the residence halls, and are posted online.
+Dates of closing and opening will be posted on bulletin boards in the residence halls and are posted online.
 Room and board rates do not include services during official University breaks.
-If a student has a Break Access/Holiday Housing Contract and is assigned to a designated Break Access building, he or she will not be required to vacate the room during breaks and can remain until the end of the contracted period.
-At the end of each semester, residence halls close at 4:00 p.m. on the day following the last scheduled examination for official University courses, as announced by the University Registrar.
+Students who have a Break Access/Holiday Housing Contract and assigned to a designated Break Access building will not be required to vacate the room during breaks and can remain until the end of the contracted period.
+At the end of each semester, residence halls close at 4 p.m. on the day following the last scheduled examination for official University courses, as announced by the University Registrar.

 Direct Room Exchange

 A direct room exchange is a change of assignment with another student of the same gender with a compatible Housing Contract.
-Students must utilize the online Room Exchange eBoard to post their room, search available postings, or conduct a direct room exchange.
+Students must use the online Room Exchange eBoard to post their room, search available postings, or conduct a direct room exchange.
 There are some restrictions to room exchanges, depending upon room type, such as Break Access Housing or rooms with medical accommodations.
-A Direct Room Exchange cannot be processed for students assigned to a medically-equipped room due to a medical need unless the change is to a similarly equipped room.
+A direct room exchange cannot be processed for students assigned to a medically-equipped room due to a medical need unless the change is to a similarly equipped room.